tediyang/tediyang/README.md

 - Performance Optimization: I thrive on squeezing every ounce of performance out of systems.
 By analyzing bottlenecks, optimizing algorithms, and implementing caching strategies, I ensure your applications run at lightning-fast speeds, providing an exceptional user experience.

-- Security and Authentication: Protecting your application and user data is my top priority.
+- Security and Authentication: My top priority is protecting your application and user data.
 I implement robust security measures, including secure authentication, authorization frameworks, encryption, and vulnerability scanning to safeguard against threats and ensure compliance.

+- Decentralized Web Application: Build well-secured decentralized applications using nodeJs libraries and frameworks like ethers and hardhat.

 <h4>How to reach me</h4>
 <p align='center'>